-In this respect it should be pointed out that, despite the fact that under the dual model the Shareholders' Meeting agenda does not normally include approval of the financial statements, at the start of meetings the Chairman of the Supervisory Board, Chairman of the Management Board and Managing Director provide shareholders with information on the general performance of the Bank and its results for the year.
-Such reports are generally followed by a full debate - in question and answer format - with shareholders.
+With regard to the above, it should be pointed out that, despite the fact that the Shareholders' Meeting agenda does not normally include approval of the financial statements, at the start of meetings, the Chairman of the Supervisory Board, Chairman of the Management Board and Managing Director provide shareholders with information on the general performance of the Bank and its results for the year.
+Such reports are generally followed by a full debate - in guestion and answer format - with shareholders.